arfshl/bypassdpi/README.md

 # dpi-bypass-config
+#### THIS IS ONLY FOR GOOD INTENTION, IF YOU VIOLATE THIS, CONSEQUENCES IS ALL YOURS.

-(USE THIS FOR GOOD INTENTION) Configuration for bypassing ISP Deep Packet Inspection
+Configuration for bypassing ISP Deep Packet Inspection